RED: A Haida Manga – The Limited Edition Box Set

 RED: A Haida Manga Limited Edition Box Set:

 The limited edition set of 18 prints is printed on high quality paper, with hand-torn edges.
 Print set is hand-signed by the artist, and has been color-matched to the original watercolor.
-The full set comes in a handsome archival box, with a RED book, and original sketch.
+The full set comes in a handsome archival box and a RED book.
 Dimensions listed are for each print.
 Please call for details.

 (These prints are also sold as 18 separate open edition giclee prints, each sold separately.
 Artist signature is reproduced, printed on Arches Smooth Paper.
 Each print is 16.7″h x 21.25″h. $125 USD per print.
 See here.)